Don’t Stop Till It’s Over, The Temper Trap play at Somerset House

 And on that note – sadly – it really was over.

 Photos: Helen Parish

-For further information on The Temper Trap’s upcoming shows click here.
+For further information and future gigs visit The Temper Trap’s website here.